SynergiTech/laravel-postal/README.md

 This library integrates [Postal](https://github.com/atech/postal) with the standard Laravel 5 mail framework.

-**Please note** version 2 is configured differently and includes much more features (including support for webhooks) so if you're upgrading from version 1, please take time to re-read this information.
+**Please note** version 2 is configured differently and includes many more features (including support for webhooks) so if you're upgrading from version 1, please take time to re-read this information.

 ## Install